How to Scan for stocks

 Scanning stocks can help identify suitable candidates for stocks.
 But, traders will need to know what type of setups they want to trade.
 Traders need to have a good solid understanding of what they are comfortable with to trade with confidence.
 Once you have the setup down, you will want to find the best scanner or screener to find stocks.
 Once you have those situated, you should be all set to start scanning.

 However, if you need mentorship and guidance in the market, I suggest signing up for the Voodoo Mastery Program.
 It’s a program operated by Henry and me where we help traders discover our exact options setups in real-time.
 Become a member today, and gain access to our monthly live sessions, get our real-time trade alerts, and our trading spreadsheet.
 So, what are you waiting for?
 Why trade alone when you can trade with us?

 A: Follow this link to the shared chart which will get you set up with the basic chart setup, look and feel that you will see on John’s charts.
 Copy and paste this shared link https://tos.mx/F5XE5sa into Thinkorswim (TOS).
 Please go to: Setup > Open Shared item > paste link into Shared item URL: > Open.

 A: Voodoo lines are used for important support and resistance levels and price targets.

-A: The best way to scan for momentum stocks is by looking for opportunities that are yielding higher returns than the overall stock market which fit your timeline to trade.
+A: The best way to scan for momentum stocks is by looking for opportunities, that are yielding higher returns than the overall stock market, and fit your timeline to trade.

 A: Yes.
-While you should rely on your trading plan and many other factors, indicators play a big role in your decision making, as they drive the technical analysis of a trade.
+While you should rely on your trading plan and many other factors, indicators play a big role in your decision-making, as they drive the technical analysis of trade.